microsoft/PowerApps-Samples/dataverse/webapi/C#-NETx/WebAPIService/README.md

 |`Update` |`Task`|Updates a record. |
 |`Upsert` |`Task<UpsertResponse>`|Performs an Upsert on a record.|

-Within an application, you may also create custom methods, for example representing a Custom API in your environment, using the same pattern of extending the `Service` class.
+Within an a sample application using WebAPIService when the operation doesn't represent an API found in Dataverse by default, the method will be defined in the application rather than in the WebAPIService.
+The [FunctionsAndActions Sample](../FunctionsAndActions) has this custom method included: [/Methods/IsSystemAdmin.cs](../FunctionsAndActions/Methods/IsSystemAdmin.cs)

 ## Types

-This folder contains any classes or enums that correspond to [ComplexTypes](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/reference/complextypes?view=dataverse-latest) or [EnumTypes](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/reference/enumtypes?view=dataverse-latest) needed as parameters or response properties for messages.
+[This folder](Types) contains any classes or enums that correspond to [ComplexTypes](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/reference/complextypes?view=dataverse-latest) or [EnumTypes](https://docs.microsoft.com/en-us/power-apps/developer/data-platform/webapi/reference/enumtypes?view=dataverse-latest) needed as parameters or response properties for messages.

 ## Metadata

-This folder contains Messages and Types specific to operations that work with Dataverse Schema definitions.
+[This folder](Metadata) contains [Messages](Metadata/Messages) and [Types](Metadata/Types) specific to operations that work with Dataverse Schema definitions.
 These are frequently classes with many properties that return complex types.

+These are used by the [MetadataOperations sample](../MetadataOperations).